 In the years 2013 – 2021, Tim has contributed twenty-five articles for Tasmanian Times (online), investigating the recurring health risk from heavy metals in the drinking water at Pioneer.
 Tim has volunteered as an advocate for the community, and he has worked to reform the policies and practices affecting drinking water in Tasmania.

 Born in 1976, Tim was raised in Hobart’s Risdon Cove, in the industrial suburb of Lutana.
-He graduated from UTAS as a school teacher, but his career was curtailed early by chronic auto-immune illnesses.
+He graduated from the University of Tasmania as a school teacher, but his career was curtailed early by chronic auto-immune illnesses.

 In 2009 Tim moved to the tiny town of Pioneer, near the Blue Tier, in Tasmania’s north-east.
-Over the span of a decade, from his tin-miner’s cottage, Tim wrote the poems for his debut collection, The Walnut Tree.
+Over the span of a decade, from his tin-miner’s cottage, Tim wrote the poems for The Walnut Tree.

 Articles about Tim Slade and The Walnut Tree: